awk Programs

 -s

-implementation of cut
+The awk implementation of cut uses the getopt library

 function (see section Processing Command Line Options),

-and the join
+and the join library function

 (see section Merging an Array Into a String).